soxueren/atsd/api/sql/examples/regularize.md

 ### Fill: NONE

-Missing periods that cannot be interpolated are ignored and not included in the resultset.
+Missing periods that cannot be interpolated are ignored and not included in the result set.

 ```sql
 SELECT datetime, value FROM metric1